 Professionalism means that in my respective functions I act in accordance with the standards, rules and values that are expected of professionals.
 As a speaker, professor, scientist or auditor, this means for me acting based on state-of-the-art methods and meeting my customers and partners on equal terms with respect.
 This includes high quality standards concerning performance and business conduct.

-I am a professor of International Management and an expert in agile organisational development and multi-cultural management.
+I am a professor of International Management and an expert for the development of people and management systems.

-For more than 25 years I am holding lectures and seminars in German and English.
+For more than 25 years I have been holding lectures and seminars in German and English.
 After studying national economics, I worked in various positions at Dresdner Bank AG for ten years, starting in 1994.
 During that time, I gained practical experience in e.g. credit risk management, quality management, in-house consulting and internal audit.
 In 2001, I earned my extra-occupational doctorate.
 Out of the central integration office of Allianz AG in Munich, I accompanied one of the biggest mergers in the German financial industry.
 Today, I continue to work as an auditor and assessor around the world to assess organisations and their management systems.
-My book "Managing Internationalisation", published in 2015, guides practitioners and students through the internationalisation process from a management perspective and specifically addresses how to deal with foreign cultures.
+My latest publications are dealing with agility in management systems, namely the integration of agile practices and processes in a certified ISO 9001 quality management system.
+The textbook "Managing Internationalisation", published in 2015, guides practitioners and students through the internationalisation process from a management perspective and specifically addresses how to deal with foreign cultures.
 The important thing to me as a keynote speaker is to inspire passion and energy for organisational and personal development.

 Since 2004, Dr. Patricia Adam is Professor of "International Management" at the University of Applied Sciences Hannover.
 She teaches and researches management systems, intercultural competence and agile processes.
 In addition, she actively participates in the self-government of the university.
 If you want to know more, you will find it here: